sowjumn/javascript_universe/design_patterns/Inheritence/inheritence.md

 # Inheritence in Javascript

-In Javascript Inheritence is implemented using the prototype property
+In Javascript Inheritence is implemented using the prototype property.
+Sinc